-On the list, include two pieces of information: the employee name and the average number of hours that the employee works per week.
-(For the purposes of this calculation, include any approved leave, such as sick leave or paid time off, in the average weekly hours.)
+On the list, include two pieces of information: each employee’s name and the total number of hours that each employee works per week.
+(For the purposes of this calculation, include any approved leave, such as sick leave or paid time off in the total weekly hours.)
 This information provides the basis for calculating your FTE.

-For the purposes of calculating FTE, most employers consider a full-time-employee as one who works between 30 and 40 hours a week.
-In fact, the Department of Labor (DOL) doesn’t define full-time.
-It leaves that definition up to the employer), the IRS does, so make sure that as work roles change, you keep up-to-date records of your FTE employees.
+For the purposes of calculating FTE, most employers consider a full-time employee one who works between 30-40 hours a week.
+Although the DOL doesn’t define what a full-time employee is (it leaves that definition up to the employer), the IRS does, so make sure that as work roles change, you keep up-to-date records of your FTE employees.

 In the chart below, because both Carole and Lynn are full-time employees, they would each be counted as one FTE.
-However, determining the FTE for Jimmy and Marta requires a little math, which we’ll cover below in our examples.
+However, determining the FTE for Jimmy and Marta requires calculation.

-Some businesses list this information in their employee handbook or offer letters.
-For example, a business might state, “Our standard work hours are Monday-Friday, 8:00 a.m. – 5:00 p.m.”
-If employees take a one-hour lunch, then the available hours per workweek are 40 hours (8 hours a day x 5 days a week = 40).
+Some businesses list this information in their employee handbooks or offer letters.
+For example, a business might state, “Our standard work hours are Monday to Friday from 8 a.m. – 5 p.m.”
+If employees take a one-hour lunch, then the available hours per workweek is 40 hours (eight hours a day x five days a week).

 Here are some other examples:

 - Four and a half day workweek: M-Th 8 a.m. – 5 p.m. (one-hour lunch), F 8 a.m. – noon = 36 hours